temet.util

 • quant (ndarray[float][N]) – if not None, a quantity with the same size as pos to operate on.

-• quant2 (ndarray[float][N]) – if not None, a second quantity with the same size as pos to operate on, e.g. for weighting.
+• quant2 (ndarray[float][N]) – if not None, a second quantity with the same size as pos, for e.g. weighting.

 • mode (str) – one of the following modes of operation: full: return full rays as a 4-tuple of (offsets, lengths, cell_dx, cell_inds) count, dx_sum, etc: return a summary statistic for each ray (single array of values)